 Human Rights: Human rights are rights that every human being has by virtue of his or her human dignity and are the sum of individual and collective rights laid down in State constitutions and international law.
 Human rights are manifold.
 This includes, but is not limited to, rights set out in the International Bill of Human Rights (consisting of the Universal Declaration of Human Rights and the main instruments through which it has been codified: the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.
-(Source: UN Office of the High Commissioner for Human Rights (2016))
+(Source: UN Office of the High Commissioner for Human Rights (2016)) (Source: FSC-PRO-01-007 V1)

 Human Rights Due Diligence (HRDD): A framework to assess on-going risks to human rights\; a management process in order to identify, prevent, mitigate and account for how a corporate entity addresses its adverse human rights impacts.
 It includes four key steps: assessing actual and potential human rights impacts; integrating and acting on the findings; tracking responses; and communicating about how impacts are addressed.
-(Source: UNGP Reporting Framework (2011))
+(Source: UNGP Reporting Framework (2011)) (Source: FSC-PRO-01-007 V1)

 Human Rights Impact Assessment (HRIA): A process for systematically identifying, predicting, and responding to the potential human rights impacts of a business operation, capital project, government policy, or trade agreement.
 It is designed to complement a corporate or government's other impact assessment and due diligence processes and to be framed by appropriate international human rights principles and conventions.
+(Source: FSC-PRO-01-007 V1)

-Illegal Logging: Harvesting of timber in violation of any laws applicable in that location or jurisdiction including, but not limited to, laws related to the acquisition of harvesting rights from the rightful owner, the harvesting methods used and the payment of all relevant fees and royalties.
-(Source: FSC-POL-01-004 V2-0)
+Illegal harvesting and/or illegal trade in forest products: Harvesting of timber and non-timber forest products\ in violation of any and all laws applicable in that location or jurisdiction including, but not limited to, laws related to the acquisition of harvesting rights from the rightful owner, the harvesting methods used, and the payment of all relevant fees and royalties.
+The term 'illegal trade' refers to both 'illegal trade in forest products' and 'legal trade in illegal forest products' and includes for example fraud, bribery and purchase or resale of illegally harvested timber'.
+(Source: FSC-POL-01-004 V3)